Music for Learning - Unit 1

 - know the ways music can tell a story about the weather

-- make a rain stick and perform a weather soundscape
+- make a rain stick and perform a weather soundscape.

-Year Foundation Lesson 2 Series:
+In Year Foundation Lesson 2 Series, students will:

 - learn to sing songs about the weather in tune